-If you’re unsure about whether flying is the right decision for you and your pet, here are some questions you should ask yourself.
+Whether you're moving with your pet, taking a vacation, or visiting grandma, you may be considering if flying is the right choice.
+If you’re unsure about whether flying is the best option for you and your furry traveler, here are some questions you should ask yourself.

 1. Is your pet healthy enough to fly?

 If your pet is physically sick or injured, or has any condition that will make flying uncomfortable for him, it’s best to either leave him at home with a sitter or postpone your trip until he is healthy again.